Arashhs/Compiler-Final-Project/README.md

 # Compiler-Final-Project
-Compiler Design final project used for my Compiler Design Course - Lex , Yacc , JFlex , Intermediate code generation
+Principles of Compiler Design course project implemented using Bison and JFlex

 ## How to compile
 Make sure that you have set up Bison and Flex properly, then run the following code in terminal: